dhaskew/blog/_drafts/aws.md

 categories: aws
 ---

+* Things to do
   * Two factor authenticatinon enabled?
 Enable it.
   * Are you still using AWS resources as your root account?
 Create a less priviledged account with manage permissions.
+  * Modify the default VPC - experiment
+  * Create a new VPC
+    * understand subnets and availability zones
+  * Create an EC2 instance
+    * Connect to it via ssh and/or rdp
+  * Create an Elastic IP / Externap IP address
+    * and assign it to an EC2 instance
+  *

 * EC2 = Elastic Cloud Compute
   * instance prices vary by type (windows >$ linux)